Your Ad Here

 It is now made clear, from reading that document above; that the New York, New Haven & Hartford Railroad did not own the property on which its North First Street Freight Station was situated upon, but in fact the property was owned by the Ireland Real Estate Company, and that the New York New Haven & Hartford Railroad began renting that property in October 1908, and was still renting the property in June 1911.

-Unfortunately, this 1908 lease date contradicts with the map below, which shows the New York, New Haven & Hartford Railroad presence at this location in 1902.
+Unfortunately, this 1908 lease date does not correspond with the map below, which shows the New York, New Haven & Hartford Railroad already present at this location in 1902, six years prior to the article.

-Therefore, the possibility exists that the New York, New Haven & Hartford Railroad could have already completed a ten year lease of the property prior to the lease mentioned above (1898-1908).
-This 1898 date closely coincides with the Baltimore & Ohio Railroad bankruptcy date of 1896.
+If one takes note, the property lease above was for ten years, with options for two additional ten year leases: 1918 - 1928 and 1928 - 1938.
+Therefore, the possibility exists that the New York, New Haven & Hartford Railroad could have already completed a ten year lease of the property (that being 1898 - 1908) which would be prior to the lease mentioned above.
+It should be taken into account, that this 1898 date would closely coincide with the Baltimore & Ohio Railroad bankruptcy date of 1896.

-Therefore it is a distinct possibility that the New York, New Haven & Hartford Railroad began occupancy of this location in 1898, but this is hypothetical.
+So therefore, there is a distinct possibility that the New York, New Haven & Hartford Railroad began occupancy of this location in 1898.
+But at the time I write this, it is purely hypothetical.

 Tom Flagg sent the following image to me (along with the 1917 map below).
 This image is from the Department of Docks of the City of New York Atlas.
 This is about as close to a track map as I think we will find until we locate an ICC Valuation Map, if one even exists for this location.